garylirocks/quickrefs/datadog.markdown

 - Works for web JS and mobile apps
 - You need to instrument your app with RUM SDK (by `<script />` tag or NPM package)
+- RUM (user sessions, actions, more metrics) could be enabled/disabled separately
+  - Error Tracking is enabled when you enable RUM
+- Parameters:
+  - `trackUserInteractions` enables the collection of user clicks in your application, which means sensitive and private data contained in your pages may be included to identify elements that a user interacted with
+  - `enablePrivacyForActionName` masks all action names, you can use it in conjunction with the `mask` privacy setting.
+This operation automatically substitutes all non-overridden action names with the placeholder `Masked Element`

+### Data masking

+- `Sensitive Data Scanner` could be used for RUM events
+  - You could add custom regex to mask URL paths
+- RUM init parameters:
+  - `defaultPrivacyLevel`
+  - `enablePrivacyForActionName`
+  - `beforeSend` callback function to redact event properties like `view.url`, `action.target.name`, etc

+### Notes

+- URL path segment with any number `/hello-10.html` will be showing up as `/?` by default, you'll need to manually set the view name
+  - This is not controlled by `defaultPrivacyLevel`, or `Sensitive Data Scanner `

 ## Error Tracking